 Students apply to the Master of Arts in Classical and Ancient Near Eastern Studies through the named option in Classics.

 Graduate School Resources

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

 The Department of Classical and Ancient Near Eastern Studies works to support all graduate students in good standing who continue to make satisfactory progress toward their degree.
 The department makes every attempt to distribute its resources as fairly as possible outside of guaranteed support offers.
-Thus, it is the department’s intention to give the maximum number of graduate students in the Classics and Hebrew Bible programs an opportunity to hold teaching assistantships (TA) consistent with the department’s needs and criteria.
+Thus, it is the department’s intention to give the maximum number of graduate students in the program an opportunity to hold teaching assistantships (TA) consistent with the department’s needs and criteria.
 It should be remembered that teaching funds are variable, depending on budget and class enrollments.
 All students are encouraged to pursue opportunities for support outside the department at all stages of their study.
 Details can be found below.

 Criteria: Teaching assistant appointments will be offered to eligible graduate students on the basis of the following criteria: contractual obligations made to the student, satisfactory progress towards degree, satisfactory student evaluations and faculty teaching observations, departmental judgment of the student’s qualification to teach scheduled courses, and availability of budgeted positions.